How Coronavirus is Impacting Healthcare Revenue Cycle Management

 Healthcare providers are already working in battle mode, preparing new plans to respond to the growing amount of coronavirus patients, from sourcing rapid diagnostic kits to securing sufficient personal protection equipment for workers and figuring out where to place an overflow of patients.
 Handling these issues is tougher if you don’t have tight control over and detailed knowledge of your revenue cycle.

 Hospitals that are reaching capacity while dealing with a coronavirus emergency should be permitted to add remote locations for adding inpatient services without the need for an 1135 waiver.
-The federal government is now considering activating a natural disaster program to ensure payments to hospitals and other healthcare providers that are treating uninsured COVID-19 patients, with a rate typically 110 percent of Medicare rates.
+The federal government is now considering activating a natural disaster program to ensure payments to hospitals and other healthcare professionals that are treating uninsured COVID-19 patients, with a rate typically 110% of Medicare rates.

-The best RCM software will include tools to catch and fix errors before submission of claims.
-Efficiencies achieved with RCM help your staff do more work in less time, making fewer mistakes.
+The best revenue cycle management systems will include tools to catch and fix errors before submission of claims.
+Efficiencies achieved with revenue cycle management help your staff do more work in less time, making fewer mistakes.

 Reimbursement for COVID-19 Testing From the Centers for Medicare & Medicaid Services

 If your practice takes care of a lot of Medicare and Medicaid patients, you’ll want to keep in mind that reimbursement for administering tests to detect the COVID-19 virus will be approximately $36 for Centers for Disease Control tests and approximately $51 for tests that are developed by other entities, according to another report from RevCycleIntelligence.
 These prices are approximate because of differences at the level of local Medicare Administrative Contractors or MAC.